 - a.
-GA Delegates may speak only when recognized by the chair.
+GA Delegates may speak when recognized by the chair.
 Delegates' remarks must be relevant to the items on the agenda at any given time. - b.
-Delegates may only speak in the GA to which they are assigned. - c.
-Once recognized, delegates must identify themselves to the session with their name and the country they represent. - d.
+Once recognized, delegates must identify themselves to the session with their name and the country they represent. - c.
 Delegates recognized as speakers in debate have the right to do two of the following things with their speaker's time.
 Speakers must inform the chair of their intentions before continuing to: - i.
 Address the floor/session - ii.
 Ask the patrons of the resolution a series of questions - iii.
 Yield the remainder of their time to another delegate in the session - iv.
 Make a motion.
-Motions should be made after one of the previous actions. - e.
-Speaker's time: unless otherwise indicated by the chair, each speaker shall have one minute to address the floor.
+Motions should be made after one of the previous actions. - d.
+Speaker's time: unless otherwise indicated by the chair, each speaker shall have two minutes to address the floor.
 Speakers who have been yielded time by another delegate may not yield any further time.
-Unused speakers' time shall be yielded to the chair. - E. Motions & Incidental Motions: delegates must be recognized by the chair to make motions or incidental motions.
-Delegates must stand and speak their motion or point into the PA system once the chair has recognized them. - F. Intent Speeches: delegates and members of the Secretariat may submit intent speeches during debate on resolutions during GA and the Plenary sessions. - a.
+Unused speakers' time shall be yielded to the chair. - E. Intent Speeches: delegates and members of the Secretariat may submit intent speeches during debate on resolutions during GA and the Plenary sessions. - a.
 Intent speeches are limited to 2 minutes and are delivered between the end of technical questions on the resolution and the beginning of debate on the resolution. - b.
 Intent speeches may only address the floor/session; intent speakers must identify themselves and request permission to address the floor. - c.
 Intent speakers may not yield their time to another delegate, ask the patrons questions, or make a motion. - d.
-Intent speeches do not count as rounds of debate.

-e.
-Delegates may only deliver one intent speech on each day of the conference.
+Intent speeches do not count as rounds of debate. - e.
+Delegates may only deliver one intent speech during the conference.

-G. Voting:
+F. Voting:

 - a.
 When voting on GA resolutions, each delegation has one vote, including the delegation presenting the resolution.
 GA resolutions pass with a simple majority, i.e. more 'ayes' than 'nays.' - b.
 Delegations may abstain on resolutions only when the abstention follows current policy positions of their government. - c.
 When voting on all other motions, each delegate has one vote.
 The majority required is found on the Table of Motions in the resolution book and the Delegate Manual. - d.
-During voting procedure, delegates may not leave or enter the GA session until the results of the voting have been determined by the chair. - e.
-Should a GA or Plenary session reach a tie vote, the presiding officer (chair) shall cast a vote to break the tie.
+During voting procedure, delegates may not leave or enter the GA session until the results of the voting have been determined by the chair.

-H. Amendments:
+G. Amendments: